marionm/metachess/README.md

 ### Rules

-The game starts with the standard set of chess rules.
-The rules change based on the board's state:
+The game starts with the standard set of chess rules, but rules may be added or removed as the game progresses.
+The default rule set:

 * Knight on the first or second file = Queens move like kings
 * Bishop on its opponent's back rank = Knights can move in a 2-by-2 L shape, but not the standard shape